iguessthislldo/stablogen/commit_msg.md

-- Coppied media and static files from django blog
-- Cropped "directions.jpeg" media file
+- Generate makes templates from "pages" correctly, also copies the skeleton directory to output, creates tag pages
-- Added some more source documentation
+-  Added robots.txt
-- Improved list-posts command
-- Implemented edit command
+- Post time data gets displayed by a method